The Crowdstorm buyer’s guide to radios

 Types of radio: FM, DAB or internet radio?

-Times have changed since the days of AM, FM, short and medium wave: most of us face a simple choice between FM and DAB digital (or internet) radio:
+Times have changed since the days of AM, FM, short and medium wave: most of us face a simple choice between FM and DAB digital radio (somettimes called internet radio):

-- FM radios: In the UK we’ve been listening to commercial FM radio since the 1980s and it was the main stay of our radio listening until DAB came along in past decade.
-But FM’s reign will definitely come to an end soon, with a Government report suggesting it will be switched off for good sometime between 2017 and 2022 (with its spectrum going over to boost digital) – so now is a good time to upgrade.
+- FM radios: In the UK we’ve been listening to FM since the 1980s and it was the main stay of radio listening until DAB came along.
+But FM’s reign will come to an end soon, with a Government report suggesting it will be switched off for good by 2022 (with its spectrum going over to boost digital) – so now is a good time to upgrade.
+Norway switced off its FM signal in 2017, but ours is likely to live on until at least 2020.

 - DAB radios: ‘Digital Audio Broadcast’ radio is the digital age’s answer to FM.
 It was introduced in the mid ‘90s and offers enhanced sound, less interference and a wide range of stations.
 DAB is now well established and covers almost the whole of the UK (you’ll also find the channels on your digital television).
 Just check this link to make sure your area is covered: http://www.ukdigitalradio.com/coverage/postcodesearch/